This user guide is meant for ClientCare Version v1.4

 Roy's policy with ID 4123 has been deleted!
 ClientCare shows a success message in the Feedback Display too.

-help
+Viewing help: help

+You can look for help by typing help.
 You will see a message explaining how to access the help page.

 Format: help

 Done with all your work?
-You can exit the program with exit
+You can exit the program with exit.

 Format: exit